artyfoxx/artyfox-plugin/README.md

 # artyfox-plugin
 A disjointed set of filters for VapourSynth, I write everything that seems interesting.
-By default it is compiled with AVX2 and FMA support, but you can also build a vanilla C version if you wish.
+By default it is compiled with AVX2 and FMA support, but you can also build a scalar version if you wish.
 ## Resize
-`artyfox.Resize(clip clip, int width, int height[, float src_left = 0.0, float src_top = 0.0, float src_width = clip.width, float src_height = clip.height, str kernel = "area", float b = 1/3, float c = 1/3, int taps = 3, float gamma = 2.4 or ≈2.2, float sharp = 1.0])`
+`artyfox.Resize(clip clip, int width, int height[, float src_left=0.0, float src_top=0.0, float src_width=clip.width, float src_height=clip.height, str kernel="area", float b=1/3, float c=1/3, int taps=3, float gamma=2.4 or ≈2.2, float sharp=1.0])`

 Implementation of multiple resize functions using convolution method in a linear color space.
 Area Resize based on the publications "Algorithm and program to downsizing the digital images" by S. Z. Sverdlov and "Pixel mixing" by Jason Summers.